TWUOnline/multi-access/pages/06.assessment/05.theory/01._intro/text-columns.md

     A([Does the work demonstrate thorough understanding of the concepts?
 Does the work meet the expectations outlined in the assignment?]) --NO--> E[Is there evidence of partial understanding?]
-        E([Is there evidence of partial understanding?]) --YES--> F([R - Revision Needed]) E([Is there evidence of partial understanding?]) --NO--> G([N - Not Assessable]) C[[E - Excellent/Exemplary]] --- H[The work meets or exceeds expectations of the assignment.
+        E([Is there evidence of partial understanding?]) --YES--> F([R - Revision Needed]) E([Is there evidence of partial understanding?]) --NO--> G([N - Not Assessable]) C([E - Excellent/Exemplary]) --- H[The work meets or exceeds expectations of the assignment.
 Communication is clear and complete.
 Mastery of the concepts is evident.
 There are no trivial errors.
 This work could be used as a classroom example.]
+    D([Meets Expectations]) --- I[Understanding of concepts is evident through correct work and clear, audience-appropriate explanations. some revision or expansion is needed, but no significant gaps or errors are present.
+No additional instruction on the concepts is needed.]
 [/mermaid]